The positivity and other properties of the matrix of capacitance: physical and mathematical implications: Minimization of the internal energy

 as expected.
 A brief comment with respect to the e-matrix is in order.
 This matrix has no additional degrees of freedom with respect to the r-matrix so that we can formally write all results in terms of the elements $C_{ij}$ of the r-matrix.
 Notwithstanding, the extended elements could be useful for explicit calculations.
 Assume for instance that for the problem in the present section, we want to calculate the total internal charge for a given voltage of the system, and the equivalent capacitance.
 These calculations can be done with the following expressions

 Therefore, in terms of the elements of the r-matrix all the $N(N+1)/2\ $ coefficients must be evaluated with Eq. (\ref{Cij}), to calculate $Q_{int}$ and $C_{eq}$.
 In contrast, by using the e-matrix, only the $C_{N+1,N+1}\ $ coefficient should be calculated through Eq. (\ref{Cij}) to find such observables.
 This difference becomes more important as $N$ increases.
-Similar advantages appear in more general contexts (see appendix A of Ref. \cite{AJPcapa}).
+Similar advantages of using the e-matrix appear in more general contexts (see appendix A of Ref. \cite{AJPcapa}).